Visual Strategy

 Two framed images showing balanced contrast

-A stable image system reduces redesign churn and keeps brand voice coherent across product surfaces.
+A stable visual system minimizes design churn and ensures a coherent brand voice across all product surfaces.

-Interfaces should guide attention, not fight for it.
-Calm visual systems hold focus longer and improve decision quality.
+Interfaces should facilitate attention, not compete for it.
+Calm visual systems sustain focus longer and significantly improve the quality of user decision-making.